 $ sudo service nexus start

-Above steps allow you to run the service as nexus user and allows the service automatically start on next reboot.
+The above steps allow you to run the service as the nexus user and allow the service to automatically start on the next reboot.

-I had issues with getting the service started correctly as I had created the user with false shell.
-Since the nexus startup script executes “su” to switch the user it needs a shell access, so make sure you have default shell provided to the user.
+I had issues with getting the service started correctly, as I had created the user with a false shell.
+Since the Nexus startup script executes “su” to switch the user, it needs shell access, so make sure you have a default shell provided to the user.